-1,4-dioxane and Per- and Polyfluoroalkyl Substances (PFAS) sampling will be incorporated into the field sampling effort for groundwater as part of the overall onsite sampling.
-This sampling for emerging contaminants will be confined to groundwater and not soil.
-The data package will include a full ASP Category B deliverable.
-An estimated total of four (4) groundwater samples will be collected and analyzed from onsite monitoring wells for emerging contaminants.
+1,4-dioxane will be incorporated into the field sampling effort for groundwater at the four permanent monitoring wells as part of the overall Site sampling.
+This sampling will be confined to groundwater and not soil.
+The data package will include a full category B deliverables and a Data Usability Summary Report will also be prepared.

-PFAS sample analysis will be performed by an ELAP certified lab for EPA method 537 or ISO 25101.
+PFAS sample analysis will be performed by an ELAP certified lab for EPA method 537 or ISO 25101 at the four (4) permanent monitoring wells.
 The preferred method for analysis is a modified EPA Method 537.
 The reporting limit of 2 ng/l (parts per trillion) should be targeted.
 If this level cannot be achieved, the NYSDEC PM will be notified.
 PFAS sample reporting will include the list of compounds provided by NYSDEC.

 1,4-dioxane analysis and reporting will use a method detection limit (MDL) of 0.28 micrograms per liter (ppb) using EPA method 8270.
-Sampling protocols will follow the NYSDEC "Collection of Groundwater Samples for Perfluorooctanoic Acid (PFOA) and other Perfluorinated Compounds (PFCs) from Monitoring Wells Sample Protocol".
+Sampling protocols will follow the NYSDEC "Collection of Groundwater Samples for Perfluoroctanoic Acid (PFOA) and other Perfluorinated Compounds (PFCs) from monitoring wells Sample Protocol